 UW STEM and health degrees are offered at the bachelor’s and graduate/professional levels.
 UW-Platteville does not currently offer degrees in health programs.
 UW Colleges does not offer a STEM or health degree, but provides the foundation for students interested in STEM or health majors through a certificate program and areas of emphasis in STEM or health-related fields.
 UW and national proportions are based on bachelor’s and graduate/professional level degrees.
 National proportions are based on public four-year institutions.
 Source: National Center for Education Statistics (NCES) Integrated Postsecondary Education Data System (IPEDS).

 Projected employment in STEM and health occupations is available from the Wisconsin Department of Workforce Development.

 Small business development center clients

 Clients are counted at each UW institution served during each year.
 At the end of FY18, the Wisconsin Business AnswerLine (BAL) specialty center was transferred from UW-Madison to the SBDC State Office, housed within UW System Administration.
 The Wisconsin Innovation Service Center (WISC) is combined with UW-Whitewater’s local SBDC center.
 Service provided by UW-Extension through FY18 is included within UW System Administration.
 Service to southwestern Wisconsin transferred from UW-Platteville to the SBDC State Office, housed within UW System Administration, in January 2016.
 UW-Stout does not have a local SBDC center.
 UW-Stout’s numbers through December 2016 reflect its Center for Innovation and Development (CID) specialty center.
 UW-Stout conducts most of its business development and support through the UW-Stout Discovery Center (not shown), part of the National Institute of Standards and Technology Manufacturing and Extension Partnership program.
-In FY20, SBDC clients included a small number of Wisconsin businesses indicating out-of-state zip codes while working remotely during the COVID-19 pandemic.
+Wisconsin SBDC assists a small number of out-of-state residents who have businesses in Wisconsin or intend to start a business in Wisconsin.

 UW bachelor’s degree recipients by address in 2021